hottypotty/landing-page/README.md

 # landing-page
 Landing Page Project

-The project was created on the year 2024
+The project was created in the year 2024.